anishsharma21/Go-web-dev/practice_projects/postgres_newdeploy_project/README.md

 ## Run tests

 To run tests locally, ensure that you have run the docker-compose command so the tests can connect to the local database.
 Tests can be run using `go test ./...` command with the option `-v` flag for verbose output of the test outputs.
 The `./...` is important as it will recursively look for all test files in directories and subdirectories.
 You can also specify the path directly.
 It's also a good idea to run `go clean -cache` since Go will cache the results of tests if code doesn't change.

+## Local Development

+Simply run `docker-compose up --build -d` (-d for detached mode) and both the local database and `air` will be ran for hot module reloading.